By Simon Karpen, Sr. Technical Consultant

 When is the query cache useful?

 In short, the query cache can help poorly designed applications.
-Applications which make repetitive inefficient queries are often helped by the query cache, particularly if the data set is relatively static (think directory type applications).
-If an application is helped by the query cache, it would almost certainly be better served by a proper caching solution such as memcached or redis, managed at the application level.
-This gives you the advantages of caching, without all of the downside of the MySQL Query Cache (below!)
+Applications that make repetitive inefficient queries are often helped by the query cache, particularly if the data set is relatively static (think directory type applications).
+If an application is helped by the query cache, it would almost certainly be better served by a proper caching solution such as Memcached or Redis, managed at the application level.
+This gives you the advantages of caching, without all of the downsides of the MySQL Query Cache (below!)

 Even if you think you have such an application, it is critical to monitor performance with and without the query cache.
 This is particularly true if the query cache usage appears to be gradually growing (not steady state); low-memory prunes (when the cache removes the least recently used objects) are particularly expensive due to locking.